Jaya Grocer: History

+Acquisition by Grab

-Jaya Grocer became a subsidiary of Grab, a Singaporean technology company, following its acquisition of the supermarket chain from the Teng family seventeen days after the family's buyback of AIGF's stake.
+In December 2021, Jaya Grocer became a subsidiary of Grab, a Singaporean technology company, following its acquisition of the supermarket chain from the Teng family seventeen days after the family's buyback of AIGF's stake.
 Grab CEO and co-founder Anthony Tan said that the acquisition would allow the company to deliver on-demand groceries to customers faster.
-Victor Chua, managing partner of Kuala Lumpur-based venture capital firm Vynn Capital, described the Grab acquisition as a "strategic move" by allowing Grab to strengthen its supply chain and expand its business to encompass offline operations.
+Victor Chua, managing partner of Kuala Lumpur–based venture capital firm Vynn Capital, described the Grab acquisition as a "strategic move" by allowing Grab to strengthen its supply chain and expand its business to encompass offline operations.

+In September 2025, Jaya Grocer announced its investment of RM100 million for its a new 250,000 square feet advanced warehouse facility in Petaling Jara, Selangor.
+The new facility would be the first automated warehouse for grocery retail sector in Malaysia, which is envisaged to transform its supply chain efficiency create higher-skilled technology-driven roles.
+Features would include Automated Storage and Retrieval Systems (ASRS), robotic shuttles, conveyors, and sort systems, that is expected to automate more than 80% of the facility's storage operations.